hassant727/FYP---Automatic_Decision_Making_For_HUDOC/README.md

 In this project, we plan to focus on the trustworthiness of such approaches by:

 .
-Surveying the literature of LJP for ECHR cases, with a focus on the explainability reliability of such techniques. (part 1)
+Surveying the literature of LJP for ECHR cases, with a focus on the explainability reliability of such techniques.
+[PART 1]

 .
-Create an open-source crawler to collect updated data and make them publicly available to boost research in this field. (part 2)
+Create an open-source crawler to collect updated data and make them publicly available to boost research in this field. [part 2]

 .
-Replicate existing NLP techniques and evaluate possible ways to improve their trustworthiness. (part 3)
+Replicate existing NLP techniques and evaluate possible ways to improve their trustworthiness.
+[PART 3]